-- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving, or recommending to the board of directors for approval, the compensation of our executive officers and directors; - preparing the compensation committee report that the SEC requires to be included in our annual proxy statement; and - administering our equity compensation plans.
+- · overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving, or recommending to the board of directors for approval, the compensation of our executive officers and directors; - · preparing the compensation committee report that the SEC requires to be included in our annual proxy statement; and - · administering our equity compensation plans.

 Our talent and compensation committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
 A copy of the charter for our talent and compensation committee is available on our investor relations website at investor.seer.bio.
-Our talent and compensation committee was formed in connection with our initial public offering and did not meet in 2020.
+In 2021, our talent and compensation committee held five meetings.